darrellsuggs/darrell.thoughts/_posts/2025-07-25-c0001-career-chaos-leaving-a-job.md

 - Manage your own career or no one else will.
 Worse yet, it may manage you.
 - Every 3 to 5 years, take time to look at other opportunities, even if you stay.
 Know the landscape.
 - Embrace your employer, but don't marry them.
 It is an "at-will" employment -- don't forget that part.
+- Always know your value-add, and make sure you are engaging and leveraging it.
+Otherwise things will change.
-- If you are unhappy now in a place you where you used to be happy, accept the change and move on.
+- If you are unhappy now in a place where you used to be happy, accept the change and move on.
 Adult up.
 - The best time to find a new job is when you already have one -- even if you are mostly happy.
-- Always know your value-add, and make sure you are engaging and leveraging it.
-Otherwise things will change.
 - Balance life first, then integrate work.
 Not the other way around.